VictorRodriguez/hobbies/stx-specs/multi-os-2004792-source-reorg.rst

             └── guest-comm.spec

+With this structure is easy for developers to keep a clean software project in the current stx-<flock items> repositories and the capability to change CFLAGS or installation paths in stx-flock repository

 Alternatives
 ============

-Keep the existing directory structure and add additional sub-directories for the new Operating Systems, which will clutter the current repositories.
+- Keep the existing directory structure and add additional sub-directories for the new Operating Systems, which will clutter the current repositories.
+- Make a split of directories inside each flock service directory, ie:

+stx-fault
+    os-packaging/
+    ├── fm-api
+    │   └── centos
+    │   └── ubuntu
+    ├── fm-common
+    │   └── centos
+    │   └── ubuntu
+    ├── fm-mgr
+    │   └── centos
+    │   └── ubuntu
+    └── fm-restapi
+        └── centos
+        └── ubuntu

 Data model impact
 =================